Robert H. Socolow

 B.A.
 (Physics) Harvard College (1959)

-Lifetime National Associate of the National Research Council of the National Academies; Fellow of the American Physical Society, Fellow of the American Association for the Advancement of Science
+Fellow of the American Academy of Arts and Sciences; Lifetime National Associate of the National Research Council of the National Academies; Fellow of the American Physical Society; Fellow of the American Association for the Advancement of Science

 Papers (and a few talks) are organized under the following subheads:

 A. Geoengineering (including Direct Capture of CO2 from Air)

 B. Nuclear Power (including Nuclear Proliferation)

 D. Fossil Fuels, CO2 Capture and Storage, Hydrogen, Biofuels, Wind

 *Those items marked with an asterisk are of special interest.